lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ## Field length

-Field length is either an integer giving the size of a field in bits or a specific function. {{RFC8724}} defines the "var" function which allows variable length fields in byte and {{RFC8824}} defines the "tkl" function for managing the CoAP Token length field.
+Field length is either an integer giving the size of a field in bits or a specific function. {{RFC8724}} defines the "var" function which allows variable length fields (whose length is expressed in bytes) and {{RFC8824}} defines the "tkl" function for managing the CoAP
+Token length field.

 The naming convention is "fl" followed by the function name.